How to Create and Sell AI Prompt Packs

 - Business and marketing: Sales emails, product descriptions, SEO blog posts, ad copy

-- Productivity and planning: Weekly planning prompts, journalling, goal-setting, ADHD tools
+- Productivity and planning: Weekly planning prompts, journalling, goal-setting, ADHD workflows

 - Digital product creation: eBook outlines, course structures, lead magnet ideas